directus/directus/docs/app/content.md

 	<source src="https://cdn.directus.io/docs/v9/app-guide/content/content/content-20220415A/data-shares-20220415A.mp4" type="video/mp4" />
 </video>

-Data Sharing allows you to share an Item from a Collection with anyone, regardless of their permissions, even if they are not Users within the project.
-[Learn More](/app/content/data-sharing)
+In a given Project, some Collections will likely be hidden for the Public as well as other Roles.
+There may be cases when you want to share an Item with a person _(or people)_ that don't have the permissions to see it.
+This is where Shares come in to play.
+You can share Item from a Collection with anyone, regardless of their permissions and even if they are not Users within the project.
+To learn more, see our guide on [Data Sharing](/app/content/data-sharing).